shawjef3/digitalocean/README.md

 ##Changelog

+### 2.1
+* Fix a bug where polling for action completion occured on the caller's thread.

 ### 2.0
 * Methods that return Futures but didn't have an empty parameter list now require an empty parameter list.
 Examples are list methods and delete methods.
 * Image list methods now ask whether you want private images or not, and if you want All, Application, or Distribution images.